odoo/documentation/purchase/replenishment/flows/setup_stock_rule.rst

 based on your maximum quantity to replenish your stock.

 .. tip:: The replenishments will take place when the scheduler in the Inventory
          module runs.
-By default in Odoo, the schedulers will run every night at 12:00PM.
+By default in Twenty20, the schedulers will run every night at 12:00PM.

          To know how to configure and run the schedulers manually, read the